wagtail/wagtail/docs/topics/writing_templates.md

 ### `pageurl`

-Takes a Page object and returns a relative URL (`/foo/bar/`) if within the same Site as the current page, or absolute (`http://example.com/foo/bar/`) if not.
+`pageurl` takes a Page object and returns a relative URL (`/foo/bar/`) if within the same Site as the current page, or absolute (`http://example.com/foo/bar/`) if not.

 ```html+django
 {% load wagtailcore_tags %}